CCETC/FOSUserBundle/Resources/doc/README_CCE.markdown

 When a user creates an account, they will be told that they will be able to login once an Admin approves their account.
 The email address specified in ``fos_user.settings.admin_email`` will recieve an e-mail notifying them of the new account.

 ## Areas for improvement / "broken windows"
-### Group Management
+### Unused files/features
+Some features and files, like the templates for displaying messages to the user, have been replaced by our own features.
+These features have not been touched but are unused by our bundle, and not guaranteed to work.
+This applies to

-The group management features of the original bundle have not been touched but are likely not functional with our fork of this bundle.
-This bundle is meant to be used with our fork of SonataUserBundle, which handles group management.
+- group management features (this bundle should be used with SonataUserBundle which handles those features)
+- templates for users messages (Registration:confirmed and Registration:checkEmail)

 ### Base Layout
 This bundle should not require that the templates extend an external template.
 The bundle should come with a basic base template to be used by default.

+### SonataAdmin dependencies
+This bundle is used alongside the SonataAdmin bundle.
+We've tried to eliminate all dependencies, but the bundle has not been tested without SonataAdmin.

+### dist files
+As documented above, several files exist as .dist files so that they can be customized without interferring with the repo.
+Because of this, upstream changes from FOS to these files are not merged with our fork.
+These files are basic files (forms, and templates) so there should never be considerable changes to manaully merge.